Honestly, the title of this post should be “Visual Assist build 2302 has been available for a long time”. I have been lax in writing.

 Build 2301 introduces another command, Skip All Breakpoints, to improve the debugging experience in Visual Studio.
 Until the build, switching between the debugging of different parts of an application was cumbersome.
 One could not tell the debugger to honor only breakpoints in a single part of an application; one had to skip unrelated breakpoints individually, or disable and lose them all.
 With Skip All Breakpoints, you can effectively toggle all unrelated breakpoints so they are skipped automatically.
 To debug one part of an application, Skip All Breakpoints, then return breakpoints in the one part to their default state.
 Get to the command via icon in the Visual Assist toolbar, or entry in the VAssistX menu (Alt+X, B, B).

 For those who use Source Links to connect substrings in comment blocks to external applications and websites, you will be pleased to know that Visual Assist [finally] supports sharing of link definitions.
 When a solution is open, create a shared solution definition via the Add-button drop-down.

 Shared solution definitions are created in a subdirectory of the solution directory, .va\shared\SourceLinks, that can be checked into source control that, in turn, makes the shared definition available in read-only mode to all users of Visual Assist.

 Builds 2302 and 2301 also improve support for Unicode and UTF-8, and improve code generation for users of Unreal Engine 4 (UE4).

-Check out the complete list of what’s new in build 2231, learn about Source Links, learn to enable support for UE4, or download the installer.
+Check out the complete list of what’s new in build 2302; learn more about the debugging features in Visual Assist, or download the installer for build 2302.